gabygandrade/FoodMapper/README.md

 ![Data Model](https://github.com/gabygandrade/FoodMapper/blob/master/static/img/data_model.png)

+#####Table descriptions:

 #####User
 The users table is used to represent each user of the Bite app and holds login information.

 #####Restaurant
-The restaurants table holds information about the restaurant that users have bookmarked or recommended.
+The restaurants table holds information about the restaurants that users have bookmarked or recommended.

 #####Bookmark
 A bookmark record is created in the bookmarks table when a user selects a restaurant to save as a bookmark.
 It links the user to a specific restaurant.
 A user may have many bookmarks.